 The DX sensor, superior autofocus performance, high ISO performance, best in class frames per second (10 FPS), and travel-friendly size makes the Nikon D500 perfect for wildlife and bird photography.

 You will love using Nikon D500 in the wild.

 What do you think about the Nikon D500 camera?
 Please do let us know in the comments below!

-is an Engineer, Wildlife and Nature photographer from India.
+is an engineer, wildlife photographer, and nature photographer from India.
 He is also a writer and lifelong adventure explorer.
 Through his writings, he teaches about digital post-processing and nature photography.
-He shares field techniques about nature photography, post-processing and wildlife photo stories on his website.
+He shares field techniques about nature photography, post-processing, and wildlife photo stories on his website.

 If you enjoyed this article, you might also like...